ibm-cloud-docs/watson-knowledge-studio/aql-reference.md

 - If `Exact` is used, a case-sensitive match is performed against each term in the dictionary.
 - If `IgnoreCase` is used, the match that is performed against each term in the dictionary is not case-sensitive.
-- If no flag is specified, the dictionary will match based on any flag that was specified when it was created.
-If no flag was specified during creation, it will match by using the `IgnoreCase` flag.
+- If no flag is specified, the dictionary matches based on any flag that was specified when it was created.
+If no flag was specified during creation, it matches by using the `IgnoreCase` flag.

 If the span is `null`, the function returns `null`.